From Menopause to Mental Health: Real Talk from the 2025 Black Women’s Healthcare Summit hosted by women’s college hospital

 Women lose approximately $3.3 billion in income due to reduced hours, lower pay, or leaving the workforce (Deloitte Canada report).

-Quick reflection Exercise: How often do we truly acknowledge the mental health impact of menopause—or create space for honest, non-judgmental conversations?
+Quick reflection Exercise: How often do you truly acknowledge the mental health impact of menopause—or create space for honest, non-judgmental conversations?
 Take a moment to consider the ways you engage with, support, or allow dialogue around this stage of life.
 Are there opportunities to listen more, validate experiences, and foster understanding—both for yourself and for the women around you?

 Takeaways from the Summit